John Bodkin Adams: After 2003

 In Adams's case, the court did not ignore the suggestion that he had hastened death.
 As Devlin makes clear, he needed to clarify for the jury, and incidentally the medical profession, the extent to which the law allowed the orthodox doctor to go in easing the passing of the dying.
-Mahar regards Adam's statements to Hannam on Mrs.Morrell as less about his guilt or innocence than a disconnection between the medical and legal views on assisted dying: Adams never denied giving his patients large doses of opiates, but denied it was murder.
+Mahar regards Adams' statements to Hannam on Mrs.Morrell as less about his guilt or innocence than a disconnection between the medical and legal views on assisted dying: Adams never denied giving his patients large doses of opiates, but denied it was murder.
 This was not simply Adams's idiosyncratic view, as appears from the evidence of Dr. Douthwaite for the prosecution, who accepted that a physician might knowingly give fatal doses of pain-relieving drugs to terminally ill patients, adding it was not his business to say whether it was murder.
 Devlin's directions to the jury confirmed that it was a medical issue, not a legal or moral one, whether Adams's treatment was designed to promote comfort.
 Devlin's view was that Adams may have been guilty of mercy killing or even perhaps finishing off a troublesome patient, but was one who cared for his patients to the best of his ability.
 Adams eased the passing of Mrs.Morrell, but his greed brought his motives into question.
 Mahar notes that an editorial in a medical journal following the case suggested that the publicity it caused might hamper medical discretion, but claimed the use of opiates in terminal cases was essential.
 Adams may be seen as an extreme case in their use, but other doctors also used them to ease the passing.